palakkeni5/one-room-chat-app/README.md

 This project aims to develop a real-time multi-user chat application with a single chat room that allows users to communicate with each other.
 The application will have a React-based front-end, a Java Spring Boot back-end with a PostgreSQL database and Kafka as streams processing component.

+This project was completed as a part of my NYU Computer Engineering graduate course - CS9053 : Introduction to Java by Dr. Constantine (Dean) Christakos

 ## Demo

 The demo video can be found at the root of this project